tomgxz/Kraken/README.md

 - Whenever a widget is selected and held, an outline of the parent section's grid system is previewed, and the element can be moved around.
 It does this by tracking the cursor's position and relating that to the start position of the cursor on the widget (the anchor point) to render it in the correct place using left, right, top, and bottom CSS tags.
 When released, the widget will snap into the nearest grid space to where it was released.
 A similar thing happens when the user selects and holds one of the resize elements on the outline, where it tracks the cursor and then snaps into the closest grid space to resize it.
 - The position parameters, that are changed as described above, are separate for the desktop and mobile views of the web page.
 Changing the position when the page is in desktop mode will not affect the position in mobile mode and vice versa.
 - When a widget is right-clicked, it will show useful commands such as copy, paste, delete and duplicate.
 >

+#### Desirable Features
+- Ability to (export and) import sites in a zip file so you can transfer them between sites, which is different to downloading a usable copy of the website.
+An export function may not be necessary as it is given in the site settings.
+>

+- When creating the site, the user can select options that allow them to change the default styling properties of the site.
+> These will be the options for colour palettes and font families.

+- The site owner can assign other users the ability to edit public or private sites, but there cannot be two people editing simultaneously.
+(This is because it would be more complicated to program)
+>

 - To export the site, the user will have two options that will be clearly defined in the UI